Constraining supermassive primordial black holes with magnetically induced gravitational waves: Non-amplified magnetically induced gravitational waves

-{\bf{Non-amplified magnetically induced gravitational waves.}} In what follows, we will account for the contribution of the magnetic anisotropic stress during the time interval where the Biermann battery mechanism operates within its linear growth regime up to $t=t_\mathrm{s}$, hence underestimating the GW signal and considering that the tensor modes propagate as free GWs up to our present day soon after the end of the era of the linear growth of $\boldmathsymbol{B}$ at $t=t_\mathrm{s}$.
+In what follows, we will account for the contribution of the magnetic anisotropic stress during the time interval where the Biermann battery mechanism operates within its linear growth regime up to $t=t_\mathrm{s}$, hence underestimating the GW signal and considering that the tensor modes propagate as free GWs up to our present day soon after the end of the era of the linear growth of $\boldmathsymbol{B}$ at $t=t_\mathrm{s}$.

 Thus, for $x=x_\mathrm{s}=\sqrt{2}x_\mathrm{dyn}$~\cite{Papanikolaou:2023nkx} one can check numerically that $I^2(x_\mathrm{s})\simeq 10^{-5}$.
 At the end, accounting for the fact that $a^2H^2\propto a^{-2}$ in the RD era one gets that \beq \eeq